StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## What's API supported?

-Currently supports HTML Video Element, MSE, and Clearkey EME, and not support WebRTC and video encode.
+Currently supports HTML Video Element, MSE, and Clearkey EME, not support WebCodec temperately, and not support WebRTC and video encode.

 ## What's the GPU requirement?